 The purpose of the Tennessee Association of Special Programs, (hereinafter referred to as TASP or the Association) shall be to bring together those persons who have an active interest in or who are professionally involved in broadening accessibility to and success in formal post-secondary education.

 The Association shall seek to accomplish its purpose by:

 1. Gathering, evaluating, and disseminating information that may be of mutual benefit to each program, and to the community served by the program(s)

 2. Serving as a body through which technical assistance related to program activities is made available to each program in its efforts to communicate with and serve the local community, and

-in the specific and general coordination of efforts with other organizations and persons having purposes supportive of, or in harmony with, the purpose of the Association.
+3. Engaging in the specific and general coordination of efforts with other organizations and persons having purposes supportive of, or in harmony with, the purpose of the Association.